PBC48/ECE-3400-Fall-2018/docs/Milestone4.md

 The code above shows us processing averages on the Arduino where we would take multiple readings over a second and then count the predictions.
 We would then choose the prediction with the highest count as our answer.
 To execute this well, we would need to be wary of timing constraints of the camera.

 The camera completes transmission for a pixel of data every two clock cycles.
 An image is 176 x 144 in size in terms of pixels and our clock is 25 MHz.
-Using math, this translates to two milliseconds per image for processing our one image.
+This translates to two milliseconds per image for processing our one image.
 We count the predictions for 500 images.

 ## Treasure Shape Detection